edmondchuc/portfolio-website/README.md

 # TODO
 Add to navbar:
 * CV link
-* Anchor to Contact me

 Add to scrollspy
 * Add the actual scrollspy
+* Make a mobile hamburger version

 Add to Contact me section
 * Safe email